eguvenc/o2/Auth/Docs/tr/README.md

 ## Adapters

-Auth adapter is used to authenticate against a particular type of authentication service, such as AssociativeArray (RDBMS or NoSQL), or file-based.
+Auth adapter is used to authenticate against a particular type of authentication service, such as Database (RDBMS or NoSQL), or file-based.
 Different adapters are likely to have vastly different options and behaviors, but some basic things are common among authentication adapters.
 For example, accepting authentication credentials (including a purported identity), performing queries against the authentication service, and returning results are common to Auth adapters.

 ## Redis Storage